Best Longbow Reviews for 2020 | Top 10 models and Buying Guide

 How much you can draw your string is determinate of the force and speed of an arrow.
-Thus the draw length allows the bow to store more energy for shooting the shafts at a higher rate and you can able to hit the target accurately.
+Thus the draw length allows the bow to store more energy for shooting the shafts at a higher rate, and you can able to hit the target accurately.

 Because of the large design, a longbow can accommodate any arrows to shoot.
-Like in a stronger wind velocity you can use the heavier arrow to get accurate shooting.
+Like in stronger wind velocity, you can use the heavier arrow to get accurate shooting.

 What is a longbow used for?

 The English longbow was a dominant medieval type of longbow (an excellent bow for archery) about 6 ft.
 (1.8 m) Long used by the English and Welsh for hunting and as a weapon in medieval warfare.
-When I touch it, it will back to me at that age.
+When we touch it, it will back to me at that age.

-Today’s cutting edge of technology there is available so many modern hunting equipment like a compound bow, rifle, and short gun.
-However, those who love to uphold tradition, like to use a longbow for hunting too.
+Today’s cutting edge of technology; there is available so many modern hunting equipments like a compound bow, rifle, and short gun — however, those who love to uphold tradition, like to use a longbow for hunting too.

 How to make a longbow?

-Examples of woods that used together are bamboo and yew, and hickory and lemonwood.
+Examples of woods that used together are bamboo and yew, and hickory, and lemonwood.
 Bamboo or hickory used on the part of the bow that is facing away from the shooter, which is known as the back.
 The slice of the bow facing the shooter, also called the belly, is typically made from yew or lemonwood.